skuep/AIOC/README.md

 ![AIOC with Wouxun and Direwolf](doc/images/k1-aioc-wouxun.jpg?raw=true "AIOC with Wouxun and Direwolf")

 ## What does it do?
-The AIOC is a small adapter with a USB-C connector that enumerates itself as a sound-card (e.g. for APRS purposes) and a virtual tty ("COM Port") for programming and asserting the PTT (Push-To-Talk).
+The AIOC is a small adapter with a USB-C connector that enumerates itself as a sound-card (e.g. for APRS purposes), a virtual tty ("COM Port") for programming and asserting the PTT (Push-To-Talk) as well as a CM108 compatible HID endpoint for CM108-style PTT (new in firmware version 1.2.0).

 You can watch the videos of the *Temporarily Offline* and *HAM RADIO DUDE* YouTube channels below.